RedisLabs/redislabs-docs/content/platforms/kubernetes/getting-started/tanzu/_index.md

         - Use `localhost` followed by port number 8443 in your browser address bar: `https://localhost:8443`

-1. Log in to the Web UI with the username defined in your REC yaml and the password.
+1. Log in to the admin console with the username defined in your REC yaml and the password.

     ![getting-started-kubernetes-openshift-image5]( /images/rs/getting-started-kubernetes-openshift-image5.png )